harshitadd/harshitadd.github.io/_news/announcement_1.md

 inline: true
 ---

-Visiting Johns Hopkins University for the month as a part of JSALT'22: Participated within the Speech Translation for Under-Resourced Languages Track
+**Visiting Johns Hopkins University** for the month as a part of JSALT'22: Contributing to the Speech Translation for Under-Resourced Languages Track